Words on Bathroom Walls: Plot

 After a psychotic break causes him to accidentally burn a classmate's arm, high school senior Adam Petrazelli is diagnosed with schizophrenia.
 He first self-treats by intensely focusing on cooking, which calms him.
 His symptomschiefly hallucinations of three peopleworsen until he is put on a drug trial.
-At stressful times, his three regular "visitors" are Rebecca, a New Age hippie; Joaquin, the smutty best friend; and the overprotective and often violent "The Bodyguards"; as well as a "dark" threatening voice that represents Adam's fears of the unknown.
+At stressful times, his three regular "visitors" are Rebecca, a New Age hippie; Joaquin, the smutty best friend; and the overprotective and often violent "The Bodyguard"; as well as a "dark" threatening voice that represents Adam's fears of the unknown.

 Adam transfers to St. Agatha's Catholic School and meets Maya Arnaz, a class valedictorian.
 Adam gets Maya to tutor him and finds that she helps him feel better, so he takes his new medication regularly.
 This reduces his hallucinations, with only the side effect being muscle twitching.
 Adam and Maya become close, but he does not disclose his condition to her out of fear of stigmatization.

 When Maya does not show up to a tutoring session, Adam visits her home.
 He discovers that her family is struggling financially, and she is embarrassed and angry about his unannounced visit.
 After realizing that he does not care about her background, Maya continues tutoring him.
 She invites him to her restaurant job where she has him cook for her, but a taste test leads Adam to the realization that his medication is negatively affecting his taste buds.

 Adam decides to stop taking his medications, unbeknownst to his mother Beth and stepfather Paul.
 His moods become imbalanced and his delusions return.
 The news that Beth is expecting a new baby with Paul also gives rise to Adam's insecurities about being unwanted and feeling like a burden.
 Nevertheless, Adam's grades improve and his essay is selected to be read at graduation.
 He asks Maya to the prom and she accepts.